elizavetasemenova/elizavetasemenova.github.io/_posts/2016-12-02-obfuscate-email-with-CSS.md

 }
 ```

-and apply to any text on your page to make it written
+Now apply it to any text on your page to make it written

 ```javascript
  <span class="reverse">tfel ot thgir.</span>